Searching (film): Production

 The original conception was an 8-minute short film.
 When Aneesh Chaganty and Sev Ohanian pitched the concept to The Bazelevs Company, the latter suggested it could be expanded into a feature film.
-While Ohanian was open to the offer and saw its potential, Chaganty was hesitant since he believed a feature film would be stretching the concept and feel too gimmicky.
+While Ohanian was open to the offer and saw its potential, Chaganty was hesitant, since he believed a feature film would stretch the concept and feel too gimmicky.
 But after coming up with the intro, they felt the film would work.
 The character, Rosemary Vick, was named after Rosemary's Baby and The Shield's character Vic Mackey.
 Actor John Cho turned down the role of David Kim at first because he felt that the concept of a movie seen entirely through TV, phone and computer screens was not feasible.

 The film was shot on various devices.
 These include GoPro, drone (unmanned aerial vehicle), news helicopters, mini dv cameras, webcam, and even director Aneesh Chaganty's iPhone, which became the main camera.
 The scenes between Cho's David Kim and Debra Messing's Rosemary Vick were all shot in one house, with Cho on one side of the house and Messing at the other.
 Actress Michelle La described the filming process as a "logistical nightmare".

+Initially started as a joke, an alien invasion subplot was created by using snippets of news articles, Facebook comments, or hashtags and "fit into the timeline and main plot of Searching without taking away from it."

 It took 13 days to film, but it took about one and a half years to edit the movie.

 Cho also said in an interview that the production crew made him look older in the movie by drawing lines on his face since his character had a teenage daughter.

 Release

-The film had its world premiere at the Sundance Film Festival on January 21, 2018.
+The film had its world premiere at the Sundance Film Festival on January 21, 2018, under the title Search.
 Shortly after, Sony Pictures Worldwide Acquisitions acquired distribution rights to the film for $5 million.
 It was initially scheduled to be released on August 3, 2018, but was pushed back to a limited release on August 24, 2018, before opening wide on August 31, 2018.

+It was screened at the 28th Busan International Film Festival as part of 'Korean American Special Exhibition: Korean Diaspora' on 6 October 2023.